mcdemarco/konopas/util/README.md

 Apache config / .htaccess file
 --------------------------------------------

-The included .htaccess file contains directives for several circumstances described below.
+The included `htaccess.txt` file contains directives for several circumstances described below.
 If you need it, you should edit it to include only the sections you need, rename it to `.htaccess`, and put it in the root directory from which you're serving KonOpas' `index.html` file.

 ### Serving the cache manifest file